Cold weather guidelines for local school divisons - FortSaskOnline.com

-Students may be spending more time inside next week.
+Students may be spending more time inside this week.

 With daytime highs expected to be well below the freezing mark, both school divisions are prepared to move recess and other activities indoors.